Food insecurity is a real problem on Canadian campuses—and it goes far deeper than this caricature lets on

 When it comes to university campuses—places of privilege and empowerment—it can be easy to miss the ways in which some students are struggling.

-“When we think of higher education in Canada, we often don’t picture students needing to access a food bank because they don’t have enough money for food,” says Merryn Maynard, program and operations coordinator at Meal Exchange, a non-profit that tackles hunger on campus.
+“When we think of higher education in Canada, we often don’t picture students needing to access a food bank because they don’t have enough money for food,” says Merryn Maynard, program and operations coordinator at, a non-profit that tackles hunger on campus.
 “There is a lot of privilege associated with going to university and college, but this just doesn’t reflect who is actually accessing post-secondary education.
 As a result, students believe that this experience is a rite of passage as opposed to a concerning and social issue.”

 This issue wasn’t getting much mainstream attention before Meal Exchange distributed the largest-ever national survey on food insecurity on post-secondary campuses.
 Inspired by their campus food bank volunteers, who noticed the influx of students accessing their services every day, the organization quickly saw the need for data.